 The findings suggest that CBN may be effective in reducing nighttime awakenings and overall sleep disturbance without causing daytime fatigue.
 This positions CBN as a potential alternative for improving sleep quality without the common side effects associated with other sleep medications.

-In the recent study, the safety profile of CBN was generally favorable.
+In the study, the safety profile of CBN was generally favorable.
 The incidence of non-serious adverse events (AEs) was similar across all treatment groups, including the placebo.
 Notably, the most frequently reported AEs included:

 When comparing CBN to other cannabinoids, it was observed that: